matmat/mets-bag-checker/README.md

 [Metadata Encoding and Transmission Standard (METS)](https://www.loc.gov/standards/mets/) is a metadata standard for packaging metadata of different types in a single XML file to describe a digital object at different levels of precision.
 It is not, though, a packaging standard like BagIt, though its `//mets:fileSec` element provides enough information to act as a manifest: a list of packaged files associated with a hash value.

 This tool is based on the following conditions and packaging conventions (rather commonly implemented when using METS as a metadata standard for Information Packages, e.g., the [METS rules for digitization produced by the National library of France](https://www.bnf.fr/fr/les-referentiels-de-numerisation-de-la-bnf#bnf-enrichissement-des-m-tadonn-es)):
-* The Information Package is a directory, zipped or not.
+* The Information Package is a directory, a ZIP or a TAR file.
 * The manifest name is the same in all Packages - or at least is predictable, according to a given pattern -;
-* The Information Package contains a METS file;
+* The Information Package contains one METS file referencing all packaged files;
-* The location of Data Objects (files referenced from the `//mets:fileSec` element) in the `//mets:file/mets:FLocat/@xlink:href` attribute is expressed by a relative path from the root directory of the package;
+* The location of Data Objects (files referenced from the `//mets:fileSec` element) in the `//mets:file/mets:FLocat/@xlink:href` attribute is expressed by a relative path from the METS file location;
 * For each `//mets:file` element, attributes `@CHECKSUM` and `@CHECKSUMTYPE` are provided;
 * The number of supported algorithms is limited, hence `@CHECKSUMTYPE` attributes' value are one of `MD5`, `SHA-1`, `SHA-256`, `SHA-384`, `SHA-512`.